Egyptian hieroglyphs: Phonetic reading

 As in the Arabic script, not all vowels were written in Egyptian hieroglyphs; it is debatable whether vowels were written at all.
 Possibly, as with Arabic, the semivowels /w/ and /j/ (as in English W and Y) could double as the vowels /u/ and /i/.
 In modern transcriptions, an e is added between consonants to aid in their pronunciation.
-For example, nfr "good" is typically written nefer.
+For example, 'good' is typically written nefer.
 This does not reflect Egyptian vowels, which are obscure, but is merely a modern convention.
-Likewise, the ꜣ and ʾ are commonly transliterated as a, as in Ra.
+Likewise, the ꜣ and ꜥ are commonly transliterated as a, as in Ra (rꜥ).

 Hieroglyphs are inscribed in rows of pictures arranged in horizontal lines or vertical columns.
 Both hieroglyph lines as well as signs contained in the lines are read with upper content having precedence over content below.
 The lines or columns, and the individual inscriptions within them, read from left to right in rare instances only and for particular reasons at that; ordinarily however, they read from right to left–the Egyptians' preferred direction of writing (although, for convenience, modern texts are often normalized into left-to-right order).
 The direction toward which asymmetrical hieroglyphs face indicate their proper reading order.
 For example, when human and animal hieroglyphs face or look toward the left, they almost always must be read from left to right, and vice versa.

 As in many ancient writing systems, words are not separated by blanks or punctuation marks.
 However, certain hieroglyphs appear particularly common only at the end of words, making it possible to readily distinguish words.